-The operational deliverability assessment was performed for study years 2020 ~ 2024 by modeling the Transmission and generation in service in the corresponding study year.
-For details of the Transmission and generation assumption, refer to Section G.3 of the Area Report.
+The operational deliverability assessment was performed for study years 2020 ~ 2022 by modeling the Transmission and generation in service in the corresponding study year.
+For details of the Transmission and generation assumption, refer to Section E.3 of the Area Report.
+No deliverability issues were identified.